flosse/scaleApp/README.markdown

 # What is scaleApp?

-scaleApp is a tiny JavaScript framework for scalable [One-Page-Applications / Single-Page-Applications](http://en.wikipedia.org/wiki/Single-page_application).
+scaleApp is a tiny JavaScript framework for scalable and maintainable [One-Page-Applications / Single-Page-Applications](http://en.wikipedia.org/wiki/Single-page_application).
 The framework allows you to easily create complex web applications.